monsterkodi/kakao/kakao.app/kode/ked/notes.md

     - handle new kitty font size protocol?

 - mapscroll
-    - make scrollbar handle not jump and unblurred
     - update on line changes
     - fix scrolling to bottom for long files
     - show cursors and selections